Beliavsky/Fortran-code-on-GitHub/README.md

 [reference-counter](https://github.com/sourceryinstitute/reference-counter): object-oriented, extensible reference-counting utility for Fortran, by Damian Rouson et al.

+[Scientific Fortran Tools (SciFT)](https://github.com/nfaguirrec/scift): provides a wide range of mathematical routines such as random number generators, special functions, and high-level classes to manipulate strings, files parsing, matrices, grid-based numerical functions, data structures (lists, vectors, maps, graphs), and molecules, by Nestor F. Aguirre.
+It uses the Intel Math Kernel Library and has been tested with the Intel Fortran compiler.

 [sourcery](https://github.com/sourceryinstitute/sourcery): utilities such as array functions, assertions, emulated intrinsic functions: findloc, emulated collective subroutines: co_sum, co_broadcast, user-defined collective subroutines: co_all, string functions, and classes for parallel data partitioning and gathering and the (Co-)Object pattern abstract parent, by Damian Rouson and Brad Richardson

 [SQLite for Fortran (sqliteff)](https://github.com/everythingfunctional/sqliteff): thin wrapper around the SQLite library, by Brad Richardson.
 The sqliteff_* functions are effectively identical to the sqlite3_* functions that would be called from C, but with Fortran intrinsics and types.